-10 Great European Movies that You Simply can’t miss
+10 Great European Movies That You Just Can’t Miss

 In terms of technique, cinematic innovation, and artistic merit, the world of cinema owes a lot to Europe – whether it the surrealistic images of German expressionism, the low budget cinema of Italy reflecting the chaos and beauty of daily life, or the pure cinema as imagined by the French with focus on cinematography and high art.
 All of these movements led to the creation of modern cinema as we know it.

 Rich with symbolism and nuance, every cinematic movement in Europe had a unique approach to the world of films and every innovation ushered us to a new era of cinematic brilliance.
 Every movement and every great filmmaker has made enough great films to create a separate list for each one of them but here’s a list of my 10 Great European movies (considering only one film from one great director) :